American XL Bullies amnesty to come before ban as breed ‘linked to half of attacks’

 “The American bully is founded on American pit bull terrier, it was essentially started in the late 80s and early 90s by breeding fighting American pit bull terriers,” Dr Lawrence Newport, a legal academic behind Bully Watch told Times Radio.

-“These are dogs that have one on one fight to the deaths with other dogs and they were then bred together.
+“These are dogs that have one-on-one fight to the deaths with other dogs and they were then bred together.
 The claim was that they were then mixed with other kinds of large dog breeds like mastiffs, etc.

 “What research from Bully Watch has shown is that actually if you trace their pedigrees, these dogs are just highly inbred fighting pit bulls.